Fernando Gomes (football administrator)

-Fernando Soares Gomes da Silva (born 21 February 1952 in Oporto, Portugal) is a Portuguese football executive serving as Vice-President of the UEFA, the 2nd most important football regulatory in the entire world, only answering to FIFA, which oversees all continents in their football practice.
-Since December 2011, he has been the President of the Portuguese Football Federation (Portuguese: Federação Portuguesa de Futebol, FPF), and as of March 2015 a member of the UEFA Executive Committee, besides other UEFA roles.
+Fernando Soares Gomes da Silva (born 21 February 1952) is a Portuguese sports administrator.
+He is a member of the FIFA Council since September 2017.
+He was President of the Portuguese Football Federation from December 2011 to February 2025, and a Vice-President of UEFA from 2017 to 2023.

 He is a former basketball player and League President and had a long career with the FC Porto, where he was a member of the management board from 2000 to 2010.

-Gomes holds a degree in Economics from the University of Porto.
+Gomes holds a degree in economics from the University of Porto.